 Alkaline diuresis is sometimes used.
 With this procedure, a solution containing sodium bicarbonate (the chemical in baking soda) is given by vein to make the urine more alkaline or basic (as opposed to acidic).
 This can increase the amount of certain drugs (such as aspirin and barbiturates) excreted in the urine.

 Although most poisons and drugs do not have specific antidotes (unlike the popular perception from TV and movies), some do.
-Some common drugs that might require specific antidotes include acetaminophen (antidote is N-acetylcysteine), aspirin (antidote is sodium bicarbonate), and heroin (antidote is naloxone).
-Some poisonous bites and stings also have antidotes (see Snakebites).
+Some common drugs that might require specific antidotes include acetaminophen (antidote is N-acetylcysteine Treatment People sometimes ingest too many products that contain acetaminophen and poison themselves.
+Depending on the amount of acetaminophen in the blood, symptoms range from none at all to vomiting... read more ) and heroin (antidote is naloxone).
+Some poisonous bites and stings also have antidotes (see Snakebites Snakebites Venomous snakes in the United States include pit vipers (rattlesnakes, copperheads, and cottonmouths) and coral snakes.
+Severe envenomation can cause damage to the bitten extremity, bleeding... read more ).
 Not everyone who has been exposed to a poison requires its antidote.
 Many people recover on their own.
 But with severe poisoning, antidotes can be lifesaving.